Find your local bureau

 Religious organisations

 Certain religious organisations may be allowed to discriminate against people of different religions.
-This includes faith schools – see under heading Religious discrimination in schools and colleges.
+This includes faith schools.
 The organisation must not be commercial, that is, it must be non-profit-making.
 The discrimination must be necessary:

 • for meeting the organisation's religious aims, or